Mango-thon

 by Thu Nguyen & Nguyen Khoi Nguyen

 In late May, an elegant and honeyed fragrance suffuses the house.
 It’s the smell of ripe mangos, or xoài, and these aren’t like the ones you find in the grocery store.
-Our xoài are big and sweet, bright orange, and incredibly aromatic.
+Our xoài are big and sweet, golden hued, and incredibly aromatic.
 The tropical weather in Cape Coral is perfect for growing them.
-We had at least 10 mango trees in our yard growing up.
-The first thing Mom & Dad did when they moved to their new house was plant more mango trees.
+We had at least 10 mango trees in our yard growing up and the first thing Mom & Dad did when they moved to their new house was plant more mango trees.
 Fifteen years later, we’ve got around 40 mature mango trees that we harvest each summer.
 Mom & Dad inevitably end up with more mangos than they can eat, so Mom sends us shipments.
-To ensure we receive the treasure unspoiled, Mom carefully wraps each mango in newspaper and fills the box with packing peanuts.

 Mango tree in bloom.